Abibubble/ms4-lead-shot-hazard/README.md

 * For the font, I decided to stick with the standard HTML font family.
 As they're sans-serif fonts, they are easy to read for dyslexic and partially visually impaired users.
 * As the standard HTML font size is 16px, I kept it at that, ensuring to not have any fonts smaller than that, to aid visually impaired users.
-* The recommended smallest font size for accessible websites is 12px, so I kept all font sizes above that.
+* Also, the recommended smallest font size for accessible websites is 12px, so by keeping all font sizes at the HTML standard of 16px or above, I ensured to be fully compliant with the [Penn State University Accessibility and Usability Guidelines](https://accessibility.psu.edu/fontsizehtml/).
+* Font sizes are also able to be zoomed to 200% without losing contrast or functionality, to comply with the [WCAG Guidelines on fonts](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-scale.html).
 * A lot of the text on the website, including all headers and buttons, has been transformed to uppercase, to link with the strong and bold feel of the site.
+* This also connects the site to the band's logos, which all use uppercase text.
 * Lowercase text has been used in some places to avoid the site feeling aggressive.
-* This also connects the site to the band's logos, which all use uppercase text.

 ![An example of the font used](static/docs/img/fonts.png)